mirzaarsyad74-cmyk/onennabe-docs/docs/library-remove-games.md

 The Library tab lets you remove one or multiple games at once using the **checkbox selector** and the **🗑️ trash button**.

 !!! info "What does removing do?"
-    Removing a game deletes its `.lua` unlock file from your library.
+    Removing a game deletes its unlock file from your library.
 This removes the game from Steam's library view.
 It does **not** uninstall the game files from your PC — your downloaded game data in `steamapps` is kept.

 ---